TnTech-ECE/S25_Team1_MyCapstoneProject/Conceptual Design/Conceptual Design.md

     - ANSI/TIA-568.2-D: This standard emphasizes the importance of proper strain relief to prevent mechanical stress on cables, which can lead to performance degradation or failure.
 Implementing strain relief mechanisms, such as boots or bushings, helps maintain the integrity of the cable by preventing excessive bending and pulling forces.
     - ANSI/TIA-568.2-D: This standard provides guidelines on the maximum pulling tension for Ethernet cables during installation.
 While specific tension tolerances can vary based on the cable manufacturer and type, a general guideline is to avoid exceeding a pulling tension of 25 pounds (110 Newtons) during installation.
 Exceeding this tension can cause stretching or damage to the cable, leading to signal degradation.

 - It shall be equipped with an independent power source capable of at least 20 minutes of operation in Tennessee environments.
 It is required to be rechargeable, which means that a battery will be required.
 The battery selected should maximize power while minimizing weight.
-It is hard to select the battery at this stage of development, but an example would be a Talentcell 12V 24Ah rechargeable deep cycle lithium battery.
-This battery should pack plenty of power while maintaining weight that will not hinder the robots capabilities.
+It is hard to select the battery at this stage of development, but an example would be a Talentcell 12V 24Ah rechargeable deep cycle lithium battery or potentially a power tool battery.
+These batteries should pack plenty of power while maintaining weight that will not hinder the robots capabilities.
     - The customer, DEVCOM, has specified the runtime and environmental condition requirements.

 - CirceBot shall transmit real-time data, including current position, current velocity, meters of cable left, heading, battery life percentage, and error codes if any occur.
 The minimum speeds that this data should be relayed is 10 Hz.
 This will utilize sensors and circuiting.